DockerDemos/vm-docker-bench/README.md

 ![Graph of Primary System w/no Hypervisor, Steady-State Packing Test: Boot Detail](/raw-results/primary_no_hypervisor-ssp-100-boot_detail.png?raw=true "Graph of Primary System w/no Hypervisor, Steady State Packing (100) Test: Boot Detail")

-In the 100 container steady state packing test (with hypervisor), the I/O again spikes to around the same level as previous tests when container creation begins and unsurprisingly stays peaked for a much longer time with the increased number of containers.
-The consistency of peak I/O Wait across both 15 and 100 container boots implies a maximum startup rate for each container on a host - starting more or less containers serially will not be likely to have additional impact on performance.
+In the 100 container steady state packing test (with hypervisor), the I/O again spikes to around the same level as previous tests when container creation begins and unsurprisingly stays peaked for a much longer time due to the increased number of containers.

+The consistency of peak I/O Wait across both 15 and 100 container boots implies a maximum startup rate for each container on the host - starting a greater or lesser number of containers serially will not be likely to have additional impact on performance.

 ![Graph of Primary System with Hypervisor, Steady-State Packing Test: Boot Detail](/raw-results/primary-ssp-100-boot_detail.png?raw=true "Graph of Primary System with Hypervisor, Steady State Packing (100) Test: Boot Detail")

-With the hypervisor, the performance difference is again the same as previous tests comparing hypervisor and physical servers, and once again, the system reaches a "terminal velocity" of I/O - generally between 275 and 375 USER_Hz, though it trails off more at the end.
+With the hypervisor, the performance difference is again similar to previous tests comparing hypervisor and physical servers, and once again the system reaches a "terminal velocity" of I/O; generally between 275 and 375 USER_Hz, though it trails off more at the end.

 ![Graph of Control System, Steady-State Packing Test: Boot Detail](/raw-results/control-ssp-100-boot_detail.png?raw=true "Graph of Control System, Steady State Packing (100) Test: Boot Detail")

-The Control system's results match it's previous results as well.
+The control system's results match it's previous results as well.

 ###<a name='guest_results'>Guest Benchmark Results</a>###